chromestone/Advances-In-XR/index.md

 Not only do we see in the above image that we are approximately zero-ing out the right area, but we also see that face landmarking works for masked faces.

 Lastly, the only other important detail is zero-ing out the face.
 Although we use the term zero-ing out, properly trained deep learning models always normalize their inputs.
-In this case, the model obtained from A. Savchenko's [repo](https://github.com/HSE-asavchenko/face-emotion-recognition) used z-score normalization: $(x - \mu)/\sigma$.
+In this case, the model obtained from A. Savchenko's [repo](https://github.com/HSE-asavchenko/face-emotion-recognition) used z-score normalization: (x−μ)/σ.
 We used the fact that after this normalization, the mean is mapped to zero.
 The mean was approximately RGB=(124, 116, 104).
 This is the color we actually used to zero-out the lower half of the face.

 For this project, one consideration for zero-ing out the face rather than overlaying a synthetic mask was the ease of implementation.
 It's trivial to implement in Python using numpy AND it's as simple as setting a section of a Color array in Unity to a specific Color.
 We wanted to focus on testing the concept of eyeFER rather than be mired in porting Python pre-processing into Unity.